flowsa/.github/.github/ISSUE_TEMPLATE/staging_checklist.md

 - [ ] Does the footer include copyright with company name.
 Is the punctuation correct?

-### STAGING:  Campaign Monitor  (if applicable)

-- [ ] Does the subscribe form work and log people’s details in the correct subscriber list?
-- [ ] Has thank you page been set up on the website?

 ### STAGING: GDPR / POPI

 - [ ] Cookie Opt in added